{{org_field_logo}}

 2. Scope

-This policy applies to all employees within {{org_field_name}}, including care workers, team leaders, registered managers, administrative staff, and any other individuals involved in the delivery of care and support services.
-It ensures that all staff:
+This policy applies to all persons working at or for {{org_field_name}}, including care workers, team leaders, care coordinators, registered managers, administrative staff, volunteers, agency workers, workers engaged under a contract for services, and any other persons involved in the delivery, coordination, management or support of domiciliary care and support services.

 - Have access to high-quality training, supervision, and professional development.